gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

 DTLS being initialized for a new SCTP association will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
-The DTLS handshake messages are transmitted from this endpoint to the peer using DATA chunks with the PPID value set to DTLS-SCTP.
+The DTLS handshake messages are transmitted from this endpoint to the peer using DATA chunks with the PPID value set to DTLS-SCTP {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

 When a successful handshake has been completed, DTLS protection operator will inform DTLS chunk Handler that will move SCTP State Machine